icedream/icedream/README.md

 ## Where can I find your music?

 If you're interested in that, start by checking out [my SoundCloud profile](https://soundcloud.com/icedream).
 This is where I upload all the music and mixes I produce.
 From there you can find other links to follow me if you end up liking my music.

+## Anything else you want to mention?

+This is just the part where I mention stuff I use and do and that fits nowhere else on this README.
+Might remove this at some point.

+- I currently use [VSCode](https://code.visualstudio.com) and its Insider version as my main code editor/IDE.
+Used to use Atom, Visual Studio, LiteIDE, Notepad++, PSPad and other GUI editors and IDEs before that.
+- While I absolutely love working with Linux and know my way around to the point that I use Arch Linux, I am a power user in both Windows and Linux.
+I intentionally use a theme on my Linux desktop that looks like Windows 10 to confuse people as a sort of in-joke.
+- I love working with containers!
+Experimenting around with podman but I would not want to lose my Docker Swarm on my servers.
+Also, using [Fedora CoreOS](https://getfedora.org/en/coreos/) as operating system for server containers.
+- I virtualize on my servers with [libvirt](https://libvirt.org) and [Proxmox](https://proxmox.com) (both use QEMU/KVM behind the scenes).
+Looking forward to Proxmox's backup server solution since it has a lot of potential to improve QEMU VM backup experience for sysadmins!